shireenhamza/maximromanov.github.io/4_mARkdown.md

 	</figcaption>
 </figure>

 **NB**: `### @ RAW` can be used to tag blocks of historical events when it is not immediately clear when one information unit ends and another begins.
 With these tags in place, one can return to an unfinished batch later, read it more carefully, and split properly into single units.
 There is also, of course, a conceptual and methodological issue with regard to what constitutes an ‘event’.
-For the purposes of algorithmic analysis, [the “description of an] event” is a structurally and thematically complete unit of text that describes an entity that has such properties as actor, action, time and place.
+For the purposes of algorithmic analysis, [the “description of an] event” is a structurally and thematically complete unit of text that describes an entity that has 5 properties: subject, predicate, object, time and place.
 In other words, it is something that can be grouped into categories, graphed across time, and mapped in space.

 Full tags are as follows: